 After publishing the English edition of “SQL Performance Explained” there was a huge demand for an ebook edition.
 After a few days answering these queries, I though it’s probably easier to offer an e-book than to explain why there isn’t one.
 Well, I must admit that I don’t read ebooks very much.
 My wife has an e-ink device, but is hardly using it (probably in lack of German content).
 I’ve uploaded the ePUB pre-release from 2011 and must say it works, but isn’t nice.
 However, many people told me they would be fine with a PDF, because they are anyway using tablets or smartphones to read their ebooks.
-Fast forward a few weeks: since Monday I can offer a PDF download for just EUR 9.95 (English or German, you choose).
+Fast forward a few weeks: since Monday I can offer a PDF download for just EUR 9.95 (English, German [update] or French, you choose).

 Afterwards there was a huge demand—again—for a bundle discount when purchasing both, the PDF and the hard copy.
 That caught me by surprise.
 Not that people want a discount, but that people would like to buy both editions.
 So I asked, and listened, and learned something about my own business.